dprojects/Woodworking/Docs/README.md

 * **repeat Y** allows you to repeat texture along Y axis, to create pattern, 1.0 means no repeat.
 * **rotation** allows you to rotate texture, to create pattern, 0.0 means no rotate.
 * **set white color** sets the white color for the object to make the texture look better.

 * **Store texture properties for:**
-  * `selected objects only` this button will save information to the texture only for the currently selected objects.
+  * `selected only` this button will save information to the texture only for the currently selected objects.
   * `all objects` this button will save information to the texture for all objects in the active document.

 * **Refresh texture for:**
-  * `selected objects only` this button will show the texture only for the currently selected objects.
+  * `selected only` this button will show the texture only for the currently selected objects.
   * `all objects` this button will show the texture for all objects in the active document.

 > [!IMPORTANT]